Litchfield Towers: Tower C

 Tower C is different from Towers A and B in several ways, but primarily in the fact that its rooms are single occupancy.
-The rooms are 2/3 the size of rooms in Towers A and B, and like Tower A and Tower B, every third floor has a lounge containing a television, couches, and tables for extra study, that years when the university overbooks the university will take over and turn into triples remove the ability to socialize in the Tower.
+The rooms are 2/3 the size of rooms in Towers A and B, and like Tower A and Tower B, every third floor has a lounge containing a television, couches, and tables for extra study.
 In addition, each floor has 30 rooms, except floors containing a lounge, which have 27.
 The ROTC Living Learning Community is located in Tower C. Up until 2010–11, Tower C was open to students of any year, however it now houses primarily first-year students.

 Student services

 As the largest dormitory on the University of Pittsburgh's campus, Litchfield Towers is home to several student services in order to accommodate its large population.

 Panther Central

 Panther Central is the center for most basic student services.
 Some of these services include issuing of student ID cards, replacement of lost ID cards, verifying residential status for students with forgotten ID cards, dispensing of general information, placing maintenance requests for rooms, and other such services.